Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Experiments

-For MRA and Reptile, the size of training MG set $\left|\mdp\right|$ for the three environments is $4,4,3$, respectively.
-Settings of the training Markov Games in these three environments are as follows.
-For the treasure collection task, there are $4$ training MGs in total.
-The agent populations in the $4$ MGs are $3, 6, 12, 24$, respectively, which we denote as $\{3,6,12,24\}$.
+In Figure \ref{single_fig}, we compare MRA and the following baseline methods: (1) the MADDPG algorithm \citep{lowe2017multi} with relational representations (\textbf{MADDPG}); (2) the Reptile algorithm \citep{nichol2018first} (\textbf{Reptile}); (3) baseline with the same network architectures as MRA, but agents learn their policies only in a \textit{single} MG (\textbf{baseline}).
+For MRA and Reptile, the size of training MG set $\lvert\mdp\rvert$ for the three environments is $4,4,3$, respectively.
+The settings of the training Markov Games in these three environments are as follows.
+For the treasure collection task, there are $4$ training MGs.
+The numbers of agents are $3$, $6$, $12$, and $24$, respectively, which we denote as $\{3,6,12,24\}$.
 The setting of the $4$ training MGs in resource occupation task is $\{6,9,12,15\}$.
 For the PacMan task, there are $3$ training MGs in total: $\{(4,2),(6,3),(8,4)\}$, where $(4,2)$ in the first MG denotes that there are $4$ PacMan agents and $2$ ghost agents.

-We note that the \textit{actual} executed episodes of MRA in one MG are $\left|\mdp\right|$ times \textit{smaller} than that for baseline and MADDPG, which reveals the efficiency of the proposed meta-representation.
-Although the Pacman-like world is not a zero-sum game, we still provide cross-comparison results for completeness.
-The comparisons are conducted between the MRA agents trained in multiple MGs and the agents trained in a single MG.
-The score is summed in each episode, averaged across homogeneous agents on $40$ runs and normalized.
+We note that the \textit{actual} executed episodes of MRA in one MG are $\lvert\mdp\rvert$ times \textit{smaller} than that for baseline and MADDPG, which reveals the efficiency of the proposed meta-representation.

-The cross-comparison results are shown in Table \ref{cross1} and Table \ref{cross2}.
-We can see that the agents created by the proposed MRA outperform the single-MG counterparts for both PacMan agents and ghosts agents, validating the effectiveness of the proposed method.

 Comparisons between MRA and Reptile validate the effectiveness of MRA to meta-represent effective policies in various MGs.
-Due to the existence of MG-specific knowledge, the optimal policies in different games are distinct.
+Due to the existence of game-specific knowledge, the optimal policies in different games are distinct.
 Thus, in Reptile, using a unimodal policy to represent them all negatively affect the performance.
 By comparing MRA with baseline and MADDPG, the benefit of the game-common strategic knowledge for individual games is revealed.
 Since the baseline agents are trained only in a single game, they cannot benefit from such common knowledge, even with more episodes executed.
 The common knowledge helps MRA outperform MADDPG.
-We also evaluate MADDPG with homogeneous agents sharing parameter, which works poorly.
+We also evaluate MADDPG with homogeneous agents sharing parameters, which works poorly.
+Although the Pacman-like world is not a zero-sum game, we still provide cross-comparison results in Appendix \ref{sec_app_cc} for completeness.